jeffschoonover416/jeffschoonover.dev-source/posts/2020/11/create-dropdown-menu-outside-angular.md

 ---
-title: How to create a dropdown menu with Javascript in a Scully-Angular project with Angular disabled
+title: How to create a click dropdown menu with Javascript in a Scully-Angular project with Angular disabled
 description: How to create a click dropdown menu with Javascript in a Scully-Angular project with Angular disabled.
 published: true
 author: 'Jeff Schoonover'